 How do I enroll my child in the H.E.L.P.
 Miami school?

 All students must be interviewed by the school director prior to enrolling in the school.
 Upon acceptance to the program you will be given a packet of school registration forms and the DVD “Dead Wrong”.
 You must turn in all school forms, required medical documentation and a birth certificate or proof of Baptism; and view the DVD in its entirety, prior to your child beginning classes.
 Tuition and other fees are due at the time of enrollment.

-Are there students that are not accepted in the private school program?
+Are there students that are not accepted in the alternative education center program?